tridactyl/tridactyl/src/static/newtab.md

 -   **Mozilla broke our userChrome**: if you used `guiset` in the past and find you can't change tabs, etc, using keyboard shortcuts, please follow [this guide](https://github.com/tridactyl/tridactyl/issues/1229#issuecomment-458583919) and then run `guiset` again.

+-   **Subtle breaking change related to composite**: We made lots of ex-commands return things, so if you're using `composite` with pipes `|`, you may experience surprising behaviour.
+The correct way to use composite if you are not wanting to pass the output of one command to another is to split it with semicolons `;` instead.

 -   New permission needed: we needed a new permission for the `find` command.
 If you're reading this, you probably accepted it already, so thanks for trusting us : )

 REPLACE_ME_WITH_THE_CHANGE_LOG_USING_SED